 The Star Trek Craft Book is available from Simon & Schuster, and StarTrek.com sewed up a conversation with Pedersen, who filled us in on her background and revealed what fans can expect from her book.

-First, take us through your history as an author and craftmaker?
+StarTrek.com: First, can you take us through your history as an author and craft maker?

-How big a Star Trek fan are you?
+How big of a Star Trek fan are you?

 How did the opportunity to do the book come about?

-Pedersen: I write a weekly post for GeekCrafts.com and my book editor noticed that I mentioned a love of Star Trek in my bio.
-She emailed me and asked if I would be interested in working on book project about Star Trek crafts.
-I figured it was a trick question, because how could my answer be anything but yes?
+AP: I write a weekly post for GeekCrafts.com and my book editor noticed that I mentioned a love of Star Trek in my bio.
+She emailed me and asked if I would be interested in working on a book project about Star Trek crafts.
+I figured it was a trick question, because how could my answer be anything but "Yes?"